 In January 2021, Ondas Networks and Siemens signed a Letter of Intent ("LOI") for the development of a next generation radio product for the global rail markets including support for our first onboard locomotive radio.
 The formal agreement, referred to as the Next Generation Radio Board, was signed by the parties in July 2021 with a targeted completion date in first quarter 2022.
 Also in July 2021, Ondas Networks received a purchase order from Siemens Mobility for the development of a new industrial radio to support rail safety.
 This program was completed as requested by September 2021.
 In October 2021, Siemens substantially expanded the Next Generation Radio Board development program by issuing to Ondas Networks four new purchase orders which included customized hardware and software solutions for Head of Train (HOT) locomotive applications for the North American market and for a major Asian Rail customer.
-The expanded program reprioritized the July 2021 agreement deliverables with a second quarter of 2022 delivery of completed products to the Asian Rail customer.
+The expanded program reprioritized the July 2021 agreement deliverables for products to be delivered to an Asian Rail customer.
+In November 2022, Ondas Networks received its first order for delivery of these products to Siemens.